oroinc/documentation/user/back-office/activities/calendar-events/create-calendar-event.rst

      .. important:: Reminders are disabled for recurring events.

-     .. note:: In Oro applications, an event start time is displayed adjusted according to the recipient's timezone settings both in notification emails and flash messages.
+     .. note:: In the Oro applications, an event start time is displayed adjusted according to the recipient's timezone settings both in notification emails and flash messages.
 (That is, if the event is set to start at 7 a.m. in the organizational calendar that is run according to the New York time, the start time displayed in the reminder to the user in Tokio will be 8 p.m.)

    * **Call via Hangout** --- Enable this option to plan a Google Hangout meeting for the calendar event.
 When enabled, a button that starts Hangout call appears on the event card and view page when viewed by the guest.